 The men of the Hamar tribe are well known for their Bull Jumping ceremony.
 This is where a young man who wishes to marry must jump on top of a line of 10 to 30 bulls and run along their backs four times, completely nude and without falling, to prove their worth to the family of the woman they intend to marry.
 The entire ceremony can last up to three days.
 After this ceremony, the man is able to marry, own cattle, and have children.
 Following the bull jumping, members of the Hamar tribe will perform the Evangadi (night dancing) and enjoy a feast.

 The Kara are a semi-nomadic tribe, and one of the smallest ethnic groups in the Omo Valley with a population between 1,000 and 3,000.
 They are found on the eastern shore of the Omo River and are related to the Hamar tribe.
 It is thought that previously the Kara and Hamar were part of the same tribe, which then separated in search for better lands.
-Due to this history, the Omotic language of the Kara people is linguistically very similar to that of the Hamar and they share many cultural traditions such as
+Due to this history, the Omotic language of the Kara people is linguistically very similar to that of the Hamar, and they share many cultural traditions.